andrepxx/location-visualizer/README.md

 The key stored in `client-private.pem` must be an RSA key in either `PKCS#1` or `PKCS#8` format.

-*PKCS#1* is the older specification and is limited to RSA keys (both private and public keys), while *PKCS#8* is the more modern specification and can store different types of private keys, while *PKIX* is can store different public-keys.
+*PKCS#1* is the older specification and is limited to RSA keys (both private and public keys), while *PKCS#8* is the more modern specification and can store different types of private keys, while *PKIX* can store different public-keys.
 Since *location-visualizer* uses RSA-PSS is for user authentication, only RSA keys are supported and the client will exit with an error when a *PKCS#8* key for a different cryptosystem is supplied.

 The key must **not** be encrypted.